iByteABit256/Vivace/README.md

 Command line tool in Rust to download songs from Youtube to whatever encoding you want

+Note: [ffmpeg](https://ffmpeg.org/) needs to be present on your system

 <p align="right">(<a href="#readme-top">back to top</a>)</p>